-This study was conducted in Yaoundé, the administrative capital of Cameroon.
-It has a population of more than 2.8 million inhabitants and is made up of six (6) health districts (Biyem-assi, Cite verte, Djoungolo, Efoulan, Nkolbisson, and Nkolndongo).
+It was conducted in Yaoundé, the administrative capital of Cameroon.
+It has a population of more than 2.8 million inhabitants and is made up of six health districts.
+The health districts in Yaounde includes: Biyem-assi, Cite verte, Djoungolo, Efoulan, Nkolbisson, and Nkolndongo.